Chauncey315/628-Module-3-Group-9/README.md

 #### Summary

-The final summary of our project
+The final summary of our project.

+#### Slide

+The final slide of our project.